Anoise/Minusformer/README.md

+# Minusformer

-# Minusformer: Improving Time Series Forecasting by Progressively Learning Residuals
+The repo is the official implementation for the paper: [Minusformer: Improving Time Series Forecasting by Progressively Learning Residuals](https://arxiv.org/abs/2402.02332).

 ## 1. Introduction